robertoloja/employeeManagement/README.md

 Back-end:

-* Departments must be one of the following:

-  * Operations, Development, Quality Assurance.
+* Departments must be one of the following: Operations, Development, Quality Assurance.
 * Employee levels must be between 1 and 3.

-* Territories must be one of the following:

-  * North, West, South, East.
+* Territories must be one of the following: North, West, South, East.
 * Employee numbers must be unique.

+**Error codes**
+Company.addEmployee returns -1 if attempting to add a type of employee that does not exist.
+It returns 1 if attempting to add an employee with invalid parameters (e.g. a territory, department, or level that does not exist).